mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

 ## AngularJS & Yeoman VNC client {#angular-vnc}

-First, of all you will need to install Yeoman, if you don&#8217;t already have it on your computer:
+First, of all you will need to install Yeoman, if you don’t already have it on your computer:

 {{< highlight bash >}}# Installs Yeoman
 npm install -g yeoman